cjgatto/mit-60001/README.md

 # Getting started

 This course uses an outdated version of Python and Spyder (a Python editor).
-This environment have everything you need, however.
+This environment should have everything you need, however.

 First, you'll need to install
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)